 Trip tickets and working papers showing calculations based on reasonable data to support quantities of fuel used in motor vehicles operated both on and off the highway.

 In cases where the fuel is delivered directly into equipment tanks by the vendor, the original invoice will constitute the usage record.
-Where the fuel is delivered by the vendor in drums or into an agency storage tank, issue tags and trip tickets or calculations are the usage records and will support the applicable original invoice.
+Where the fuel is delivered by the vendor in drums or into an agency’s/department’s storage tank, issue tags and trip tickets or calculations are the usage records and will support the applicable original invoice.

-REFUNDS OF
+GASOLINE TAX REFUNDS TO STATE AGENCIES/DEPARTMENTS 8297

-GASOLINE TAX TO STATE AGENCIES
+(Revised 10/2020 and renumbered from 8745.1)

-(Revised 10/66)
+Refund Claims

-REFUND CLAIMS
+Refunds are calculated at the excise tax rates as specified in Revenue and Taxation Code section 7360 and are updated annually by the California Department of Tax and Fee Administration.
+The refund claims are required as follows:

-Gasolines taxes refunds claims are administered by the State Controller's Division of
+Agencies/departments must use the State Controller’s Form SCGR-1 to file a refund.
+Agencies/departments may file one claim for each calendar year.
+However, if during the year the amount of gasoline paid exceeds $750, a claim may be filed at the end of that quarter, rather than waiting for the end of the year.

-Accounting and Reporting and are subject to audit by the office.
-State Controller's Form SCGR–I must be used.
-Departments will file claims at least annually since the law provides that a claim must be filed within thirteen months of the date fuel was purchased.
 Gasoline tax refund claims will be supported by original invoices.
 Monthly or other periodic billings covering several purchases will not be accepted in support of the refunds.

 When a claim for refund of motor vehicle fuel taxes is to be filed, the original invoice will be used to support this claim and a duplicate invoice used to support the claim to pay the vendor's bill.
 The duplicate invoice will bear the notation "Original invoice retained for use in filing claim for refund of motor vehicle fuel taxes."
 This procedure is acceptable to the State Controller's Office.
 The department may prepare a third copy of the invoice for its files.

-Since tax refunds on fuel used to operate aircraft are payable from the Aeronautics Account, separate claims will be filed requesting such refunds.
+Refund claims must be filed within three years from the date of gasoline purchase.

-All documents pertaining to the refund claim will be retained for audit for a period of four years after the refund claim is filed.
+All documents relating to the refund claim will be retained for audit for a period of four years after the refund claim is filed.